tingnanhu/cis5300/strong-baseline.md

-# Strong Baseline: BERT for Toxic Comment Classification
+# Strong Baseline: DistilBERT for Toxic Comment Classification

 ## Overview

-The strong baseline uses **BERT (Bidirectional Encoder Representations from Transformers)** for multi-label toxic comment classification.
-This transformer-based model fine-tunes a pre-trained BERT model to classify comments into six toxic categories: `toxic`, `severe_toxic`, `obscene`, `threat`, `insult`, and `identity_hate`.
+The strong baseline uses **DistilBERT (a distilled version of BERT)** for multi-label toxic comment classification.
+DistilBERT is faster and smaller than BERT while maintaining most of its performance.
+This transformer-based model fine-tunes a pre-trained DistilBERT model to classify comments into six toxic categories: `toxic`, `severe_toxic`, `obscene`, `threat`, `insult`, and `identity_hate`.
 The model uses focal loss to handle class imbalance and supports hyperparameter tuning.

 ## How It Works

-1. **Preprocessing**: Text comments are tokenized using BERT tokenizer and truncated/padded to a fixed length (default: 256 tokens)
+1. **Preprocessing**: Text comments are tokenized using DistilBERT tokenizer and truncated/padded to a fixed length (default: 256 tokens)
-2. **Model Architecture**: Fine-tunes a pre-trained BERT model (`bert-base-uncased` by default) with a classification head for multi-label classification
+2. **Model Architecture**: Fine-tunes a pre-trained DistilBERT model (`distilbert-base-uncased` by default) with a classification head for multi-label classification
 3. **Training**: Uses focal loss to handle class imbalance, AdamW optimizer with linear warmup scheduler, and gradient clipping
 4. **Prediction**: Outputs probability scores (0.0 to 1.0) for each of the six toxic categories